 - Any specific requirements regarding development or portfolios as outlined by your state.

 - Determine what you will use as additional evaluative tools.
 Examples are question-and-answer prompts, ratings on a scale, or screening prompts.

 It is important to set general guidelines and expectations for staff around child portfolio creation, but you don’t have to detail precisely what information gets included in each portfolio.
 Each staff member should be responsible for developing their own process for curating materials.

 When staff nail a workflow, have them share it with others.
 Sharing knowledge of individual processes can help other teachers streamline their approach to material collection and encourage creativity.

 3. Take advantage of digital storage

-Better portfolios, better businessThe historical information in child care portfolios makes them valuable tools for parents to understand their child's development and for staff to serve each child's needs as they grow.
-Strong portfolios are a hallmark of quality for any early childhood learning program.
-And the work it takes to develop and maintain them is never finished.
+The comprehensive information in child portfolios make them valuable tools for parents to understand their child's development and for staff to serve each child's needs as they grow.
+Meaningful portfolios are a hallmark of any high-quality early childhood learning program.

 Take advantage of the suggestions presented here to standardize and simplify the creation process, resulting in an impactful child portfolio that you, your children, and families can benefit from.